EliotDucky/Infection-Quest/Instructions.md

 | targetname			| holdout1_powerups					|
 | origin				| location to spawn powerup			|

-- Define zombie health during the holdout at the top of the script (for now)
+- Define zombie health during the holdout in the GSH file
+- Create an array of weapons and attachments for the holdout loadouts
-	- will be in a GSH file soon
+	- one will be selected randomly

 ## Console Defences